persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - levels : [7, 7]
       - fifth header item: change combo box item to Delta
           - deltas : [1.5, 1.5]
-      - size of the design of experiment : 49
+      - size of the design of experiments : 49
       - cancel

   - right click on design_3 and choose Modify :